Terms of Business for Henley River Boats Ltd.

 While smoking is not allowed onboard any HRB boat, vaping products are allowed.

 There is no step-free access to our boat and we are unable to accommodate wheelchairs.
 Assistance dogs are welcome on our boats.
 At the time of booking, The Hirer should notify HRB of any special assistance that may be required.
 The Skipper or an HRB Representative will be at hand to help passengers step on and off the boat.

 The Hirer and Guests should take all their belongings and waste with them on disembarking from the boat.
 HRB will retain lost property for up to one month after the cruise and during that time will attempt to contact the Hirer by email in order to arrange return of any lost property.

 Payments and refunds

 The Hirer may make payments securely via https://henleyriverboats.com.
+Full payment is due 48 hours before the start of your trip.
 HRB will issue a booking confirmation by email as soon as payment is confirmed.
 HRB will process refunds within 48 hours of agreement to refund.

 Food and drink catering